-The Power of Networking in Architecture: Insights from Daniel Davis
+The Power of Networking in Architecture: Insights from Daniel Poku-Davies

 Networking in the architecture industry is more than just exchanging business cards and LinkedIn connections.
 It's about creating meaningful relationships that can lead to opportunities, growth, and innovation.
-Daniel Davis, an accomplished architectural designer and the founder of Our Space, shared his insights on this crucial aspect of the profession in our latest podcast episode.
+Daniel K Poku-Davies, an architectural designer and the co-founder of Our Space, shared his insights on this crucial aspect of the profession in our podcast episode.
 Here's what we learned from this vibrant conversation.

 Embracing Networking as a Lifestyle